ellerycoleman/code_samples/cs295/hw4/README.txt

-No matter which way you choose to run wdc, the IR will be written to wdc.ir and the mips assembly will be written to wdc.s.
+No matter which way you choose to run wdc, the IR will be written to out.ir and the mips assembly will be written to out.s.